m-reuter/arpackpp/README.md

 Additional features of this GitHub arpackpp package:

 - CMake support for building the examples
+- Examples build on Mac OSX using CLang
 - Install scripts for getting and building the dependencies of examples
 - Support for SuperLU 5.0 (http://crd-legacy.lbl.gov/~xiaoye/SuperLU/)
 - Added initial support for CHOLMOD (for symmetric real problems)